High School High: Reception

 The film received generally negative reviews upon its release.
-On Rotten Tomatoes, it has a 19% rating based on reviews from 16 critics, with an average rating of 4.3/10.
-On Metacritic, it has a score of 33 based on reviews from 10 critics, indicating "generally unfavorable reviews".
+On Rotten Tomatoes, it has a score of 19% based on reviews from 16 critics, with an average rating of 4.4/10.
+On Metacritic, it has a score of 33 out of 100 based on reviews from 10 critics, indicating "generally unfavorable" reviews.
 Audiences surveyed by CinemaScore gave the film a grade B+ on scale of A to F.

 Roger Ebert gave the film 11/2 stars out of 4, and said "the movie makes two mistakes: (1) It isn't very funny, and (2) it makes the crucial error of taking its story seriously and angling for a happy ending."

 Andrew Hindes wrote in Variety that "the problem with High School High isn’t that it always goes for the cheap laugh, but that it fails at getting it so often.
 Like a student who studies hard but just doesn’t have the smarts, this joyless send-up of the Dangerous Minds, Stand and Deliver, idealistic-teacher-in-a-ghetto-school genre plods along earnestly with barely passing grades.
 B.O. prospects appear below average: Given the lack of youth-oriented fare in the marketplace, target teen audiences may fill seats early in the semester, but attendance is likely to drop off quickly."

 Upon its video release in March 1997, Michael Sauter wrote in Entertainment Weekly that "uplifting inner-city high school movies on the order of Dangerous Minds get an overdue but underinspired send-up in this occasionally funny spoof cowritten by David Zucker (The Naked Gun)", adding that "despite a steady stream of such typical Zucker sight gags, this parody’s pace is surprisingly slack.
 Even the TV tube’s reduced, sitcom-friendly confines aren’t enough to hide the holes of High School High."

 Soundtrack

-A soundtrack containing hip hop and R&B music was released on August 19, 1996 via Big Beat Records.
+A soundtrack containing hip hop and R&B music was released on August 19, 1996, via Big Beat Records.
 The album peaked at No. 20 on the Billboard 200 and at No. 4 on the Top R&B/Hip-Hop Albums and was also certified Gold by the Recording Industry Association of America for selling over 500,000 copies in the United States.